-We have audited the accompanying Control Period Calculation Schedule (the "Schedule") of the County, which comprises the Control Period Calculation results of the County's five primary operating funds in accordance with the reporting provisions of the agreement between the County and NIFA dated December 8, 2017 (the "Contract") for the year ended December 31, 2023, and the related notes to the schedule.
+We have audited the accompanying Control Period Calculation Schedule (the "Schedule") of the County, which comprises the Control Period Calculation results of the County's five major budgetary operating funds in accordance with the reporting provisions of the agreement between the County and NIFA dated December 8, 2017 (the "Contract") for the year ended December 31, 2023, and the related notes to the Schedule.

-In our opinion, the Schedule referred to above presents fairly, in all material respects, the Control Period Calculation results of the County's five primary operating funds for the year ended December 31, 2023, as determined in accordance with the reporting provisions of the Contract.
+In our opinion, the accompanying Schedule presents fairly, in all material respects, the Control Period Calculation results of the County's five primary operating funds for the year ended December 31, 2023, as determined in accordance with the reporting provisions of the Contract as described in Note 2.